 Along with the spectacular natural setting of the Freycinet Pensinsula and the award winning architecturally designed lodge, the quality of the friendly and knowledgeable staff at the Freycinet Experience Walk is what makes this an outstanding walking experience.
 Joan hand picks her team and guests are delighted with the intelligent and enthusiastic group that has she has gathered together.

 We are proud members of both the Great Walks of Australia and Great Walks of Tasmania.
+Due to our strong environmental ethos we are also proud of achieving the highest level of certification by Eco Tourism Australia: Advanced Eco-Certified.

 Joan Masterman’s passion for the arts has seen her build up a collection of prominent Tasmanian artists at Friendly Beaches Lodge.
 Each year adding a new piece to the eclectic mix, influenced by the natural beauty of the environment in which the lodge and collection reside.
 After a days walking guests can return to Friendly Beaches to contemplate works by Richard Wastell, Helen Wright, Kerry Gregan, Barbie Kjar, Tim Burns, Sally Curry, David Keeling, Bea Maddock and Ricky Maynard.